rempferg/web-app_template/README.md

 To run manually on developer machine:
 `python3 -m uvicorn fastapi_backend:app --host 0.0.0.0 --port 8000 --reload`
 The reload option restarts the script automatically when you edit it.
+Running it this way allows you to connect to the backend with a browser.

 ### Make backend available through webserver